Previous Page Next Page

 • Chooses the allegation most applicable to the situation.

-• Does not designate an Alleged Perpetrator on the Person List.
+• Creates an unknown alleged perpetrator (AP) on the Person List.

-• Leaves the Alleged Perpetrator field on the Intake Actions page blank.
+• Documents the unknown AP on the Intake Actions page.

 When an intake specialist completes an RCCI intake about the death of a child in DFPS conservatorship, he or she also completes an I&R to Existing CPS Case and an I&R CVS Caseworker Notification.